403-Lux/403-Lux/README.md

 - 👋 Hi, I’m @403-Lux
-- 👀 I’m interested in front end development
+- 👀 I’m interested in front-end development & Data Analysis
-- 🌱 I’m currently learning HTML, CSS, Jave and Python
+- 🌱 I’m currently learning HTML, CSS, and Data Analysis
 - 💞️ I’m looking to collaborate on any project with people starting in their coding journey
 - 📫 How to reach me on Twitter @403_Lux